cisagov/ansible-role-cdm-nessus-agent/README.md

 specifically for the CISA Continuous Diagnostics and Mitigation (CDM) environment.

+Note that the command to link the Nessus Agent to the Tenable/Nessus server (`nessuscli agent link`) _is not_ run by this Ansible role.
+It must be run at instance startup via [`cloud-init`](https://cloud-init.io/) or a separate Ansible playbook.
+The reason for this is that this Ansible role is used to build AWS AMIs, and the linking command generates the Tenable tag _even if run with the `--offline-install` option_.
+This causes all instances generates from that AMI to have the same Tenable tag, and the Tenable server cannot handle such duplicate agents.

+I would prefer to perform all configuration at AMI build time; but, unless Nessus modifies their code to, for example, allow one to specify the linking parameters ahead of time we are stuck with this substandard solution.

 ## Pre-requisites ##

 In order to execute the Molecule tests for this Ansible role in GitHub